 Anodised aluminium is aluminium that has undergone an anodising process, an electrochemical oxidation process in which a protective layer of oxide forms on the surface of the metal to be treated.
 Anodising treatments, generally applied to protect aluminium alloys, improve the surfaces, both in terms of mechanical strength and aesthetic appearance.

-The first anodising process was developed in 1923; the most widely used process in industrial production dates back to 1927 and uses sulphuric acid.
+The first anodising aluminium process was developed in 1923; the most widely used process in industrial production dates back to 1927 and uses sulphuric acid.
 The thickness of the anodisation can be adjusted by varying the treatment time and current intensity.
-The lower thicknesses generally refer to decorative anodising while higher ones are preferred for external use.
-Both allow the use of colors and is, therefore, more suitable for use where there is a greater demand for decorative elements.
+In anodising aluminium processes, a lower thickness is generally preferred in decorative applications, while higher ones are preferred for external use.
+Both allow the use of colors and are, therefore, more suitable for use where there is a greater demand for decorative elements.

 Anodised aluminium: the advantages in architecture and design

 Anodising aluminium allows the material to become very resistant to corrosion and delamination.
 The surface is perfectly uniform, and the color is thus more brilliant and “metallic”, both on smooth and textured surfaces.
 Depending on which anodising aluminium treatment is chosen, the color changes and perfectly reproduces many different metals, from gold to copper, from titanium to iron, from brass to bronze.
 The color is achieved by immersion.
 Aluminium thus absorbs the colored pigments and lasts very long, thanks to its resistance due to intimacy between the metal and the oxide layer